mmakarova/File-Manager-for-DevExtreme---How-to-implement-a-custom-provider-/README.md

 # File Manager for DevExtreme - How to implement a custom provider

-The sample illustrates how to implement your own [custom provider](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileManager/File_System_Providers/Custom/) for DevExtreme.
+The sample illustrates how to implement your own [provider](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileManager/File_System_Providers/Custom/) for DevExtreme.
 In the sample, the file manager is placed on the Razor page, and ajax requests are sent to the server to interact with folders/files on the server.

 Server-side actions return data in the following format: